 - Plain English guides (including A to Z of alternative words)

-- Accessibility writing tips (W3)
+- Accessibility writing tips (W3C)

-- Content design at Scope blog
+- Content design blog at Scope

-- Creating content for screenreaders (GOV.UK blog)
+- Creating content for screenreaders (GOV.UK)

 Publishing accessible content

-- Writing alt text, guidance on GOV.UK.
+- Writing alt text (GOV.UK)

 - Publishing accessible documents (GDS)

 - WAVE Web accessibility evaluation tool

 - How to create accessible forms (W3C)

 - WebAIM contrast checker